 - Let the ganache stand at room temperature for a few minutes.

-- Fill the inside of the tarts with the room-temperature chocolate ganache until they are completely filled.
+- Fill the inside of the tart shell with the room-temperature chocolate ganache until they are filled.

-- Let the chocolate tarts cool completely and harden in the refrigerator for about an hour.
+- Let the chocolate ganache tarts cool completely and harden in the refrigerator for about an hour.

 These chocolate ganache tartlets are a treat in the mouth, but for extra deliciousness, add a topping or filling to make it even tastier.